-There have been no HAV-related infections reported during the V002 trial as of December 31, 2021, and no amputations of the treated extremity.
-A sub-set of seven V002 subjects consented for long-term follow-up computerized tomography ("CT") angiograms, which were obtained at 48 to 52 months after HAV implantation.
+There have been no HAV-related infections reported during the V002 trial as of September 1, 2021, and no amputations of the treated extremity.
+A sub-set of seven V002 subjects consented for long-term follow-up CT angiograms, which were obtained at 48 to 52 months after HAV implantation.
 In all cases, the HAV maintained normal architecture and function.
 A representative image is shown below, taken 50 months post-implantation.
 Proximal and distal anastomoses of HAV with recipient's vasculature are noted, as is the scale bar on the right-hand side of each image.
 The image presents two views of the same subject, and shows uniform HAV diameter along the length of the implant.

-$A\ CT\ Angiogram\ from\ a\ V002\ Subject\ at\ 51\ months\ after\ HAV\ implantation$
+A CT Angiogram from a V002 Subject at 51 months after HAV implantation